 - Asset groupings to support specific business processes (sales systems, finance systems, etc.).

 - Known problem areas that must be addressed.

 - Aging systems almost at the end of their useful life.

-Organizing this information so it can be easily understood without diluting its rich, technical details to the point it becomes unusable can be challenging.
+Organizing this information in a way that makes it easily understandable without diluting its rich technical details to the point of becoming unusable can present challenges.
 Successfully simplifying technical complexity and communicating it in a way the new leader can understand is essential for everyone to be successful in this situation.

 Long tabular reports can be highly accurate, but don’t do a very good job of highlighting what is important.
 Presentation slides with pie charts, graphs, and summary statistics can be informative, but often aren’t very actionable.
-The IT staff must develop and utilize an effective, and easily-understood format to present what is needed with a considerable amount of data-rich detail.
+The IT staff must create and employ an effective, easily-understood format to present the necessary information with a substantial amount of data-rich detail.

 Visualization: The Key to Presenting IT Data and Gleaning Insights